How to shop at a bulk food store

 Posted on: July 13, 2020

-These on-the-go vessels and takeaway packaging should be placed in a recycling bin.
+These on-the-go vessels and takeaway packaging can be placed in a recycling bin.

 Item | Extra Notes | |